LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/DLC/Readme.md

 > To deploy the models, ensure to activate the `view.bat` in THIS FOLDER (temporarily unavailable)

-> The previous attempts on other pump design and physical properties, see in [here](../model_summon/)
+> The previous attempts on other pump design and physical properties, see in [here](../model_summon/) for more technical details

 # Attemps to Make the Model Perform Better at Low Flow Rate Conditions